mihaicris-adoreme/cordial-ios-sdk/README.md

 ### Expose a Device Information

-SDK provide an ability to get access the device information that is being sent to Cordial for upserts.
-To receive the data needs to use the entry point `UpsertContactsAPI`.
+SDK allows to get device info and contact attributes that were sent with upsert contact requests.
+This data is available via the `UpsertContactsAPI` class.

 The API supports the following operations:

-#### Getting a device identifier
+#### Get a device identifier

 &nbsp;&nbsp;&nbsp;&nbsp;Swift: